 - Increased awareness to the seven attributes of trust

-- Elevated capacity for curiosity, bouncing back, and grounded confidence
+- Increased capacity for curiosity, bouncing back, and grounded confidence

 The Heart of Daring Leadership-Define your peronsal call to courage as a leader.
 Demystify your own fears and concerns.
 Build the skills needed to walk into the arena, try new behaviors, experience falls and failures, get back up, learn, and try again.